aa-nadim/xstore-bdcalling-wordpress-task/README.md

 ```

+5. Activate the 'Woocommerce' plugin.

-5. Now you can check this in the WordPress dashboard: Go to Products > All Products.Find your product and click Edit.
+6. Now you can check this in the WordPress dashboard: Go to Products > All Products.Find your product and click Edit.
    On the right side under Product Categories, ensure "Walking Tours" is checked where Slug must be 'walking-tours'.

-6. I also added the database. you can input it into phpmyadmin. `https://github.com/aa-nadim/xstore-bdcalling-wordpress-task/blob/main/database/xstore.sql`
+7. I also added the database. you can input it into phpmyadmin. `https://github.com/aa-nadim/xstore-bdcalling-wordpress-task/blob/main/database/xstore.sql`

 ## Project's demo